Want to join the complexity group email list?

 More details below.

-The idea is that, as a group, we pick and choose among the papers in the foundations collection.
-Every month or so, we will decide on one of the papers and meet to discuss it.
+We are going through the papers in order, meeting every 1-2 weeks.
 People who show up will participate, and I’ll record the meetings to post to the patreon feed in case you can’t make it, or just want to lay back and learn from afar.
+Meetings typically last 90-120 minutes.

 I will try to find an expert or two on the topic to bring in as a participant as well.

-The discussions can go anywhere we want them to go, but there are a few guiding background questions I’d like to keep in mind and address along the way:
+The discussions can go anywhere we want them to go, but there are a few guiding background questions I’d like to keep in mind and address along the way for each paper: